TynanSylvester/TyD/Proposal - patches.md

         /attacks
             /2

-The path commands are:

-* `FILTER`: Select all children of currently-selected nodes matching a given filter.
-See below.
+Path commands consist of a target set marker, followed by a filter.
+The result of the command is all the nodes in the target set which satisfy the filter.

+Target set markers are:

-* `..`: Select parents of all currently-selected nodes.
+* If no target set marker appears, the target set is all children of all selected nodes.
-* `.`: Select all currently-selected nodes.
+* `.`: The target set is all selected nodes.
+* `..`: The target set is the parents of all selected nodes.

 There are several filters.
 They can also be logically composed together.
 The filters are: